howerj/cdb/readme.md

 arbitrary limitation is a bug in the implementation.

 The minimum size of a CDB file is 256 \* 2 \* (N/8) bytes.

+It should be noted that if you build a N bit (where N is 16, 32 or 64) version of this library you are limited to creating databases that are the size of N and less, e.g. If `cdb_word_t` is set to `uint32_t`, and therefore the 32-bit version of this library is being built, then you can create 32-bit and 16-bit versions of the CDB database format, but you cannot make 64-bit versions.
+You can set `cdb_word_t` to `uint64_t` (which enables the library to create all three mutually incompatible versions of the library) on a 32-bit system, naturally.

 # INPUT/DUMP FORMAT